r-lyeh/FWK.Archive/README.md

 ## Extra tips
 - Dropped files into game window will be imported & saved in [`art/import`](art/import) folder.
 - Linux/OSX users can optionally install wine to use the Windows pipeline as an alternate asset pipeline.
+- Depending on your IDE, you might need to [split all amalgamated](#Amalgamation) files when debugging FWK.

 ## License
 This software is released into the [public domain](https://unlicense.org/).<br/>